Mid-major: Key conferences

-These leagues, along with the Big East, were the six so-called AQ ("automatic qualifying") conferences during the Bowl Championship Series (BCS) era in college football.
+These leagues, along with the Big East and the since-decimated Pac-12 Conference, were the six so-called AQ ("automatic qualifying") conferences during the Bowl Championship Series (BCS) era in college football.
 Following the breakup of the Big East and end of the BCS era, the remaining five are the primary members of the College Football Playoff (CFP) structure that began in the 2014 season.
 The CFP is centered around a group of bowl games often called the "New Year's Six", with two of them hosting CFP semifinals each season in rotation.
 Football champions of these conferences are assured of a spot in a "New Year's Six" game, though not necessarily in a CFP semifinal.

+In 2024, the CFP was expanded to 12 teams, with one berth guaranteed to the highest-rated team among the non-power conferences.

-The two leagues that resulted from the 2013 split of the original Big East Conference—the football-sponsoring American Athletic Conference and non-football Big East Conference—are often considered to be major basketball conferences as well.
+The two leagues that resulted from the 2013 split of the original Big East Conference—the football-sponsoring American Conference and non-football Big East Conference—are often considered to be major basketball conferences as well.
 When the original league split along football lines, the seven non-FBS schools, plus Creighton, Butler, and Xavier, founded the current Big East while the three remaining FBS schools, Cincinnati, UConn, and Temple, became The American.
 In every year since the split, the "new" Big East has been ranked a top five basketball conference by leading analysts such as Ken Pomeroy.
-Villanova won the men's basketball national championship in the 2015-2016 and 2017-2018 seasons.
+Villanova won the men's basketball national championship in the 2015-2016 and 2017–18 seasons.
 The American has also found success, consistently ranking a top ten league.
 In the 2013–14 season, the first after the split, American member UConn won national titles in both men's and women's basketball.
-The American also includes several other historically major men's programs such as Cincinnati, Memphis, and Temple.
-UConn eventually left The American in 2020 to reunite with many of its historic rivals in the current Big East.
+The American also includes several other historically major men's programs such as Cincinnati, Houston, Memphis, and Temple.
+UConn eventually left The American in 2020 to reunite with many of its historic rivals in the current Big East, and has since won men's national championships in 2023 and 2024.
+Cincinnati and Houston also eventually left The American for the Big 12 Conference in 2023.